Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: MMHE Benchmark

-We present the MMHE dataset, the first meta-evaluation dataset that covers multiple evaluation criteria across multiple multi-modal tasks.
+We present the MMHE benchmark, the first meta-evaluation benchmark that covers multiple evaluation criteria across multiple multi-modal tasks.
 We collected 18,000 expert human judgments spanning four tasks and five criteria.
 Example human judgment scores are shown in Figure~\ref{fig:mmhe_examples}.